Jong-9999/CG1111a-B02-S4-T2/README.md

 This repository contains all code and resources developed for the **NUS CG1111A (Engineering Principles and Practice)** robot design project.
 Written for Makeblock Mbot.

 ---
+## 💻 Credits
+PID library for Arduino IDE by Brett Beauregard.
+Makeblock library for mbot by Makeblock.